- 1 What Is Pickleball and How Do You Play It?

 As a beginner, you might want to avoid longboard paddles, as they require quite a bit of accuracy – and you may also want to avoid wooden paddles, as they tend to be quite heavy.

 When looking for a good pickleball paddle, there are several things that you might want to consider.
-Here is what most players tend to look at the most.
+Here is how to choose a pickleball paddle:

 Obviously, the first thing that most players tend to look at when buying a new pickleball paddle is the price that it’s sold at.
 Most of the paddles that we reviewed here are within the average price – but with that said, you should not go for the least expensive option either.